-Professor Charles Arizechukwu Igwe was appointed the Vice-Chancellor of the University of Nigeria, Nsukka in 23rd May, 2019.
+Professor Charles Arizechukwu Igwe was appointed the 15th Vice-Chancellor of the University of Nigeria, Nsukka on 23rd May 2019.
 Prior to that, he was a Professor/Consultant in the Department of Soil Sciences in the Faculty of Agricultural Sciences; a position he held for over Fourteen (14) years.
 He was appointed Deputy Vice-Chancellor (Administration) on 28th April 2016 and was reappointed in 2018.

-Professor Igwe’s research focuses on the contributions of organic and mineral colloids in stability of tropical soils.
-He contributed significantly in the knowledge of stability of unstable tropical soils which undergo catastrophic soil erosion with intensive tropical rainfall.
+Professor Igwe’s research focuses on the contributions of organic and mineral colloids instability of tropical soils.
+He contributed significantly in the knowledge of the stability of unstable tropical soils that undergo catastrophic soil erosion with intensive tropical rainfall.
 In the face of Global Climate Change, he expanded the scope of his research to include the “Carbon sequestration in tropical soils”.
 In his search to unravel inherent soil factors influencing erodibility (K) factor of erosion models, he published some pioneering works on soil colloidal-dispersion.
 He is author/co-author of many peer-reviewed articles in reputable Journals of Soil/Environmental Sciences.

 He is a NORAD Fellow; Fellow of Alexander von Humboldt (AvH) Germany; Regular Associate, International Centre for Theoretical Physics, Trieste, Italy; Fellow, Japanese Society for Promotion of Science; Winner, University of Nigeria Vice-Chancellor’s Faculty and University Prizes 1992/93; Listed in Marquis Who’s Who in Science and Engineering; participant in German DAAD/DIES Deans Course 2009.